 This is an ultimate travel guide to Bangkok [a long one], with all the top attractions, best places to stay in Bangkok, how to get around, scams to avoid, and local experiences.
 Bangkok has been our “home” in Southeast Asia for more than a year, and every time we stay there we discover new things to do in Bangkok.
 But we also love to visit the traditional attractions, places that make Bangkok such an iconic city.

 There are tons of things you need to do to organize your first trip to Bangkok.
 Have you booked your flights to Thailand?
 Not yet?!
 You can find the best prices and connections at Skyscanner.
 Did you organize your travel documents?
 No!!
-Before flying check all the documents you must have for an international trips and avoid problems.
+Before flying check all the documents you must have for an international trip to avoid any problems.
 Now back to our travel guide to Bangkok, what to do on your first trip to Thailand!
-We gonna start with what to do in Bangkok, attractions that you can fit in a 4 or 5 days itinerary.
+We are going to start with things to do in Bangkok, attractions that you can fit in a 4 or 5 days itinerary.
 So sit back, relax and let’s plan your first trip to Bangkok!

 First time in Bangkok: what to do?

 First of all, when is the best time to travel to Bangkok?
-Plan your trip for the dry months, November to February.
-From March to June is the hot, super hot season but if you have the chance to be in Thailand around April go for it!
-It happens the Songkran the Thai New Year) happens around the 13th of April and it is an amazing celebration!
-From July to October are the rainy months.
+Plan your trip during the dry months, from November to February.
+From March to June it is the hot, super hot season but if you have the chance to be in Thailand around April go for it!
+A festival called Songkran (the Thai New Year) happens around the 13th of April and it is an amazing celebration!
+The rainy months last from July to October which is called monsoon.
 The monsoon is not so bad, we have been in Bangkok during all seasons and the hardest one was the summer.